Fish fin: Evolutionary developmental biology

-Recent studies in the ontogeny and evolution of paired appendages have compared finless vertebrates – such as lampreys – with chondricthyes, the most basal living vertebrate with paired fins.
+Recent studies in the ontogeny and evolution of paired appendages have compared finless vertebrates – such as lampreys – with Chondrichthyes, the most basal living vertebrate with paired fins.
 In 2006, researchers found that the same genetic programming involved in the segmentation and development of median fins was found in the development of paired appendages in catsharks.
 Although these findings do not directly support the lateral fin-fold hypothesis, the original concept of a shared median-paired fin evolutionary developmental mechanism remains relevant.

 A similar renovation of an old theory may be found in the developmental programming of chondricthyan gill arches and paired appendages.
 In 2009, researchers at the University of Chicago demonstrated that there are shared molecular patterning mechanisms in the early development of the chondricthyan gill arch and paired fins.
 Findings such as these have prompted reconsideration of the once-debunked gill-arch theory.